MackeyRMS/elm-rosetree-path/README.md

-# tree-with-path
+# rosetree-path

 A path is the location of a branch in a tree.
-With this package you can use paths to navigate [zwilias/elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/).
+With this package you can use paths to navigate and modify [zwilias/elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/).

 A `Tree.Zipper` can also show a specific node in the tree but if you want to
 - keep track of many locations